 - Ruby Tuesday New Orleans Seafood: 336 calories, 11 grams fat

-- Olive Garden Baked Tilapia with Shrimp: 360 calories, 12 grams fat
+- Olive Garden Spaghetti with Marinara Sauce (lunch portion): 310 calories, 7 grams fat

 Want even more healthy restaurant food ideas?
 No time today to whip up a fast and healthy meal at home?
 It's more than OK to rely on shortcuts, especially if they're healthy ones.